Cleaning Natural Stone Tiles

 My parents have a slate fireplace made of the blue green rough stones.
 It looks great in their country style home.
 It’s very durable, has stayed great looking for years (through all the kids and grandkids) and is easy to clean.

+• Sweep or mop with plain water and dry with a soft cloth.
+Another option is to use a pH neutral stone cleaner.
 If you don’t have a pH-neutral cleaning solution and want to use something more than water, mix a few drops of mild dish soap with 2 cups of water.
 Dry when you’re finished cleaning.

-Basic Stain Removal
+Stain Removal

+• Mix equal parts hydrogen peroxide and water, spray on the stain, scrub with a soft-bristled brush, rinse, and dry.
 Test in an inconspicuous spot first.
 Because hydrogen peroxide can turn to water when exposed to light, it’s best to only mix what you need at the time of cleaning.
 Avoid getting this on grout, as it could cause discoloration.

-Removing Oil from a Slate Floor
+Removing Oil from Slate Tiles

-To Remove Light Scratches from Slate
+Removing Light Scratches from Slate

 Occasionally you may get some light scratching on the surface of slate tiles, especially in high traffic areas.
 Quite honestly, I think it adds to the character of the stone’s surface, which is already irregular and slightly rough.